AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 1. **The only supported format for file uploads is `CSV` or `comma separated values`**.
 If you are working in Excel, you can use the Save As function to save the file in `.csv` format.
 1. **`CSV` files must use `UTF-8 encoding`**.
 The majority of the time, this will not be an issue.
 If you encounter this error while uploading a file, [consult this Support article](https://support.magento.com/hc/en-us/articles/360016730591).
 1. **Files cannot be larger than 100MB**.
 If the file is larger than this, separate the table into chunks and save them as individual files.
 You can use append the data after the initial file is loaded.
 1. **All tables must have a `primary key`**.
 There needs to be at least one column in your table that can be used as a `primary key`, or a unique identifier for each row in the table.
 Any column designated as a `primary key` can *never* be null.
-A `primary key` can be as simple as adding a column that gives a number to each row, or can be two columns concatenated to make a column of unique values (e.g., `campaign name` and `date`).
+A `primary key` can be as simple as adding a column that gives a number to each row, or can be two columns concatenated to make a column of unique values (for example, `campaign name` and `date`).

      If a column (or columns) are designated as unique but there are duplicates, the duplicate rows will not be imported.